 Bit of background: Princes Group is one of those heartland British companies that was around when tinkers roamed the streets and Gladstone was PM.
-Shippam's is best known for its fish and bloater paste.
-Neither is what you'd call fashionable, apart from among elderly ladies and fishermen.
-To be honest, the brand hasn't crossed my consciousness since my Grandad died in 1979.
+Shippam’s is best known for its fish and bloater paste.
+Neither is what you’d call fashionable, apart from among elderly ladies and fishermen.

 A couple of weeks ago, however, everything changed.
 Suddenly, on Twitter appeared a self-styled marketing intern at Shippam’s – @shippamspaste – with the goal of reinventing the brand.
 Some of the tweets were gold-dust.
 On the day before the clocks went back, we were encouraged to celebrate with some paste.
 Even more brilliantly, followers were encouraged to mix beef and fish paste to concoct a “Battenburg” paste experience.